testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/distributed-testing.md

 ![edit button for an existing Test Plan in Testsigma](https://docs.testsigma.com/images/distributed-testing/edit-button-test-plan-testsigma.png)

-3. The ‘Edit Test Plan’ page opens, as shown below
+3. The ‘Edit Test Plan’ page opens.

 4. Go to the tab ‘Test Machines & Suites Selection’ and it will look like below.